 Note: There is no scale requirement for your land.
 Prior experience with climate resilient farming not required.
 Background in organic/sustainable/agroecological farming and ranching also not required.

-This initial course is no cost to participant, and is generously funded by the Western Extension Risk Management Education Center in partnership with MESA.
+Free.
+This initial course is no cost to participant due to generous funding by the Western Extension Risk Management Education Center in partnership with MESA.

 Interested in participating?